Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/cast-queries.md

 title: Cast Query
 ---

-Cast allow convert one type of data to another compatible type.
+Cast allows explicit conversion from one data type to another as long as types are compatible.

 {% capture req %}